pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/uxrgrabber.md

 ### Properties

 - `Vector3` `LocalFingerDirection`
-  Gets the local-space axis pointing towards the fingers, excluding the thumb.
+  Gets the 'UxrGrabber' positive or negative local axis that points towards the fingers, excluding the thumb.
 - `Vector3` `FingerDirection`
-  Gets the world-space axis pointing towards the fingers, excluding the thumb.
+  Gets `LocalFingerDirection` in world-space.
 - `Vector3` `LocalPalmOutDirection`
-  Gets the local-space axis pointing outwards from the palm.
+  Gets the 'UxrGrabber' positive or negative local axis pointing outwards from the palm.
 - `Vector3` `PalmOutDirection`
-  Gets the world-space axis pointing outwards from the palm.
+  Gets `PalmOutDirection` in world-space.
 - `Vector3` `LocalPalmThumbDirection`
-  Gets the local-space axis pointing towards the thumb.
+  Gets the 'UxrGrabber' positive or negative local axis pointing towards the thumb.
 - `Vector3` `PalmThumbDirection`
-  Gets the world-space axis pointing towards the thumb.
+  Gets `PalmThumbDirection` in world-space.
 - `TransformExt.MirrorType` `RequiredMirrorType`
   Gets which mirroring type snap transforms should use with the grabber if they want to be mirrored.
-Snap transforms are GameObjects in `UxrGrabbableObject` that determine where the hand should be placed during grabs.
+Snap transforms are GameObjects in `UxrGrabbableObject` that determine where they should be placed in the grabber during grabs.

 ## Hand Bone